 Note.
 Study 4 examined decisions under ignorance.
 All participants were reminded that “the Dow-Jones Industrial Average (DJIA) consists of 30 large industrial stocks, including International Business Machines Corporation (IBM)”.

 We made several adjustments to the target article’s stimuli.
 In Study 1a, the original target event of Item 2 identified by Fox and Rottenstreich (2003) was the University of Illinois winning the scoring title.
 In 2003, the Big Ten Conference in women’s lacrosse consisted of 11 teams.
 However, in recent years, the league has been reduced to seven teams, with the University of Illinois no longer participating.
 Consequently, we adjusted this item to estimate the University of Michigan's winning rate.
-Fox and Rottenstreich (2003) did not specify the Big Ten Conference having 11 teams.
-They assumed some of their participants would know the information, whereas others would not, considering both 1/10 and 1/11 as ignorance priors.
-In contrast, given our broader sample, we needed to explicitly inform our participants that there are seven teams in the league so that they can make an informed decision.
+Fox and Rottenstreich (2003) did not explicitly specify that the Big Ten Conference had 11 teams.
+They assumed that some of their participants would know the information, whereas others would not, considering both 1/10 and 1/11 as ignorance priors.
+In contrast, given our broader sample, we needed to explicitly inform our participants that there were seven teams in the league so that they can make an informed decision.
 Therefore, our ignorance prior for this item was set at 1/7.
 This is a deviation from the target, but we felt a needed and crucial one because without this information and/or asking participants for their knowledge about that league, we are assuming too much and many things can go wrong.

 Likewise, in both item 3 of Study 1a and Study 4, Fox and Rottenstreich (2003) originally targeted General Motors’ (GM’s) stock price rising more than any other stock on the Dow Jones Industrial Average (DJIA).
 However, the components of the DJIA have undergone changes over time and GM is no longer a constituent of the DJIA.
-Consequently, we have replaced GM with International Business Machines Corporation (IBM), which currently stands as a component of the DJIA (2024).
+Consequently, we have replaced GM with International Business Machines Corporation (IBM), which at the time of data collection was a component of the DJIA (2024).

 Procedure